 It is always easiest to help a person climb on-board from the water at the stern of the boat.
 A rope loop attached to the boat helps lifting.
+The boat's swim ladder extends 30 cm into the water.
 If a child has fallen overboard, an adult with a life-saving device or a fender must always jump in after the child, however, someone must always remain onboard the boat.